-Robert M. S. McDonald is associate professor of history at the United States Military Academy and an adjunct scholar of the Cato Institute.
+Robert M. S. McDonald is a professor of history at the United States Military Academy and an adjunct scholar of the Cato Institute.
 He is a graduate of the University of Virginia, Oxford University, and the University of North Carolina at Chapel Hill, where he earned his Ph.D.
-A specialist on Thomas Jefferson and the early American republic, he has published several essays and articles in journals such as The Historian, Southern Cultures, and theJournal of the Early Republic.
-He is editor of Thomas Jefferson’s Military Academy: Founding West Point (University of Virginia Press, 2004), Light & Liberty: Thomas Jefferson and the Power of Knowledge (University of Virginia Press, 2012), and Sons of the Father: George Washington and His Protégés (University of Virginia Press, 2013).
-He is completing a book to be titled Confounding Father: Thomas Jefferson’s Image in His Own Time.
+A specialist on Thomas Jefferson and the early American republic, he is author of Confounding Father: Thomas Jefferson’s Image in His Own Time (University of Virginia Press, 2016).
+In addition to essays and articles in journals such as The Historian, Southern Cultures, and the Journal of the Early Republic, he is editor of Thomas Jefferson’s Military Academy: Founding West Point (University of Virginia Press, 2004), Light & Liberty: Thomas Jefferson and the Power of Knowledge (University of Virginia Press, 2012), and Sons of the Father: George Washington and His Protégés (University of Virginia Press, 2013).
+He is completing an edited volume to be titled Thomas Jefferson’s Lives: Biographers and the Battle for History.
 He lives in Cornwall‐on‐Hudson, New York, with his wife, Christine, and their children Jefferson and Grace.

 Collapse Full Bio